githwxi/ATS-Postiats-contrib/projects/MEDIUM/ATS-extsolve/README.md

 As an example, let's say we want to right a function that determines whether a 32 bit unsigned integer is a power of two.
 Using bitwise arithmetic, we can determine this fairly easily, but we want to verify that the computation does, in fact, determine if a number is a power of two.
-Let's say we have a an unsigned integer type indexed by a static bitvector of length 32.
+Let's say we have an unsigned integer type indexed by a static bitvector of length 32.

   abst@ype uint (b:bv32) = uint